 - 11.1.
 A risk assessment is the formal examination of a possible harm or hazard that could result from a particular activity or situation at the School and which may affect staff, parents, pupils or visitors or the School or its Schools themselves. - 11.2.
 Risk assessments can be used to identify potential hazards to people (e.g. trip hazards) and property (e.g. a fire).
 They are used also to identify strategic hazards (e.g. damage to the School's reputation), financial hazards (e.g. a decline in pupil numbers), compliance hazards (e.g. failing to follow safeguarding requirements) and environmental hazards (e.g. legionella).
 Apart from being a legal requirement, risk assessments therefore make good sense, focusing on prevention, rather than reacting when things go wrong. - 11.3.
 A risk assessment considers: - the hazard which is something with the potential to cause harm (e.g. fire). - the likelihood of the risk which is an evaluation of the probability (or likelihood) of the hazard occurring (e.g. a chip pan will catch fire if left unattended). - an assessment of risk which is an assessment of the severity of the outcome of the hazard if it occurs (e.g. loss of life, destruction of property). - the control measures which are the measures and procedures to put in place in order to minimise the likelihood of the risk and the potential consequences of the hazard (e.g. staff training, fire alarms and insurance). - 11.4.
 Risk assessments are stored in various Teams sites (Planning, Event Planning and Health & Safety).
-They are in the process of being moved to the Risk Assessments channel of the Health & Safety Teams site.
+By the end of the Spring Term it is intended that all risk assessments will be held in the Risk Assessments channel of the Health & Safety Teams site.